Daemonite/material/docs/4.6/material/cards.md

 {% endcapture %}
 {% include example.html content=example %}

-Outlined card obtained by using standard Bootstrap utilities : `.shadow-none` to remove card's shading and `border` to apply a slight border around the card.
+Outlined card obtained by using standard Bootstrap utilities : `.shadow-none` to remove card's shading and `.border` to apply a slight border around the card.

 This card uses a simplified HTML markup without `.card-header` container.
 We can't make it simpler ;-&#41;